Netcracker/KubeMarine/documentation/internal/Hardening.md

 After this, restart the pod to reflect the changes and verify that the secret is mounted to the pod at the specified mount point.

-## Use strong cryptographic ciphers for API server
+## Use Strong Cryptographic Ciphers for API Server

 **Kube-bench Identifier**:

 - 1.2.31

-### Strong Cyrptographic Ciphers suggested by CIS
+### Strong Cryptographic Ciphers Suggested by CIS

 - TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256
 - TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256